-- (1) An R&D unit is the optimal organizational approach for pursuing the R&D initiatives of the applicant. - (2) When a Co-investigator is assigned to the R&D project, the Co-investigator plays an essential role in realizing the R&D initiatives and can significantly contribute to achieving the R&D goals. - (3) The Principal Institution must conclude a subcontracted R&D agreement with the Subsidiary Institution appropriately. - (4) When a research institution is overseas, it must meet the following additional conditions: - The participation of a researcher affiliated with an overseas research institution as an R&D Co-Investigator in an R&D project is contingent on whether the R&D initiatives can only be realized with the participation of the overseas institution (and requires the approval of the Program Supervisor). - The overseas research institution is required to transfer, free of charge, intellectual property rights to the principal institution.
-(Article 19 of the Industrial Technology Enhancement Act (Act No. 44 of 2000) (Japanese version of the Bayh-Dole Act) does not apply to overseas research institutions.) - The overseas institution must be able to properly execute the budget in accordance with the R&D agreement or AMED's budget execution policy if such has been specified by AMED, and must be able to submit a detailed statement of R&D expenses to AMED (equivalent to the balance book of Japanese institutions) prepared in English. - · Payments to the overseas research institution for overheads (indirect costs) must not exceed 30% of the direct costs. - When it is desired that one or more overseas research institutions be included in an R&D unit, please note in the R&D proposal the reasons why the participation of a Co-investigator affiliated with an overseas research institution is required. - 3.
-Limitations on Duplicate Applications within the Strategic Basic Research Programs (including the Advanced Research & Development Programs for Medical Innovation)
+- (1) An R&D unit is the optimal organizational approach for realizing the R&D concepts of the applicant. - (2) When a Co-investigator is assigned to the R&D project, the Co-investigator plays an essential role in realizing the R&D concepts and can significantly contribute to achieving the R&D goals. - (3) The Principal Institution must conclude a subcontracted R&D agreement with the Subsidiary Institution following the appropriate procedures. - (4) When a researcher affiliated with an overseas research institution participates in the proposed R&D project as an R&D Co-Investigator, the following conditions must be met: - The R&D concepts can only be realized with the participation of the overseas research institution in question (The approval of the Program Supervisor is required.). - The overseas research institution is required to transfer, free of charge, intellectual property rights to the Principal Institution.
+(Article 19 of the Industrial Technology Enhancement Act (Act No. 44 of 2000) (Japanese version of the Bayh-Dole Act) does not apply to overseas research institutions.) - The overseas institution must be able to properly execute the budget in accordance with the R&D agreement or AMED's budget execution policy if such has been specified by AMED, and must be able to submit a detailed statement of R&D expenses to AMED (equivalent to the balance book of Japanese institutions) prepared in English. - Payments to the overseas research institution for indirect costs must not exceed 30% of the direct costs. - When it is desired that one or more overseas research institutions be included in an R&D unit, please note in the R&D proposal the reasons why the participation of a Co-investigator affiliated with an overseas research institution is required.

+2.3 Limitations on Duplicate Applications within the Strategic Basic Research Programs (including the Advanced Research and Development Programs for Medical Innovation)

-The Advanced Research and Development Programs for Medical Innovation, which solicits R&D proposals through these Application Guidelines, is positioned as part of the Strategic Basic Research Programs, competitive funding systems, under the auspices of the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
-Accordingly, with regard to AMED-CREST and PRIME R&D proposals for FY2020 under the Advanced Research and Development Programs for Medical Innovation, the following limitations on duplicate applications have been stipulated in advance in accordance with policies prescribed for the Strategic Basic Research Programs, which are operated by AMED and the Japan Science and Technology Agency (hereinafter referred to as "JST").
+The Advanced Research and Development Programs for Medical Innovation, which solicits R&D proposals through these Application Guidelines, is positioned as part of the Strategic Basic Research Programs, competitive funding programs, under the auspices of the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
+Accordingly, with regard to AMED-CREST and PRIME R&D proposals for FY2021 under the Advanced Research and Development Programs for Medical Innovation, the following limitations on duplicate applications have been stipulated in advance in accordance with policies prescribed for the Strategic Basic Research Programs, which are operated by AMED and the Japan Science and Technology Agency (hereinafter referred to as "JST").

 Programs to which limitations on duplicate applications apply are programs in which the implementing institution is either AMED or JST and that are promoting strategic basic research in accordance with R&D objectives and strategic objectives formulated by MEXT under the Strategic Basic Research Programs scheme of MEXT.
-Such programs aim to not only achieve R&D objectives and strategic objectives, but also promote research by even more outstanding researchers; thus beginning in FY2020, the scope of application limitations has been unified between AMED and JST.
+Such programs aim to not only achieve R&D objectives and strategic objectives, but also promote research by a larger number of outstanding researchers; thus, beginning in FY2020, the scope of application limitations has been unified between AMED and JST.